hafizadtghazali/awesome-inspiration/README.md

 - [WWWOAH!](https://wwwoah.com/) - wwwoah! is a gallery for the handcrafted website that celebrates expression in interactive design.
 - [Dead Simple Sites](https://deadsimplesites.com/) - Minimal Website Inspiration.
 - [Unbound by default](https://unboundbydefault.com/) - Unbound by default is a curated directory of web design inspiration, showcasing remarkable websites to spark creativity.
+- [Made by Humans](https://www.human-made.work/) - The official website that verifies if your work is 100% human-made.

 ## eCommerce